contao/docs/docs/manual/guides/deployer.en.md

 ### Handle failed deployments

 Deployer only activates the new build when the deployment is without errors.
 However, when a deployment fails, you might find your deployment in a locked state and the Contao installation in maintenance mode.
-Therefore, feel free to unlock the deployment (to allow follow-up deployments) automatically and disable the Contao maintenance mode after failed
+Therefore, you can unlock the deployment (to allow follow-up deployments) automatically and disable the Contao maintenance mode after failed
 deployments:

 ```php